 In a 2006 interview with CPJ Dink said that he hoped his critical reporting would pave the way for peace between the two peoples.
 "I want to write and ask how we can change this historical conflict into peace," he said.

 In the interview, Dink said he did not think the tide had yet turned in favor of critical writers—"the situation in Turkey is tense—but he believed that it ultimately would.
 "I believe in democracy and press freedom.
 I am determined to pursue the struggle."

 Dink’s murder trial started in July 2007 in Istanbul, reports said.
 Two years into the trial, the journalist’s family’s lawyers said in a statement that government forces knew that Dink’s life was under imminent threat and that intelligence officers had been informed of specific details concerning a plan to murder him, yet, “no precautions were taken.
 On the contrary, some public officers tried to cover up evidence and hid information about the gravity of the situation from each other.”

 The European Court of Human Rights, based in Strasbourg, ruled in 2010 that Turkey failed to protect Dink’s life and freedom of expression, as CPJ reported at the time.

-The Supreme Court of Appeals agreed that the Dink case should be further investigated and, in May 2013 ordered a retrial, as CPJ reported at the time.
-Dink family lawyer Fethiye Çetin told CPJ at the time that the investigation should be expanded to include possible official corruption.
+The Supreme Court of Appeals agreed that the Dink case should be further investigated and ordered a retrial in May 2013, which CPJ reported at the time, along with comments from Dink family lawyer Fethiye Çetin who said that the investigation should be expanded to include possible official corruption.